-9 The high-cost risk pool calculations under the HHS risk adjustment methodology involve two national markets - one for the individual market (including catastrophic and non-catastrophic plans, and merged market plans), and another for the small group market.
-See, for example, the Patient Protection and A ffordable Care Act; HHS Notice of Benefit and Payment Parameters for 2018; Amendments to Special Enrollment Periods and the Consumer Operated and Oriented Plan Program; Final Rule, 81 FR 94058 at 94080 - 94082 (Dec.
-22, 2016).
+The high-cost risk pool calculations under the HHS risk adjustment methodology involve two national markets - one for the individual market (including catastrophic and non-catastrophic plans, and merged market plans), and another for the small group market.
+See, for example, the Patient Protection and Affordable Care Act; HHS Notice of Benefit and Payment Parameters for 2018; Amendments to Special Enrollment Periods and the Consumer Operated and Oriented Plan Program; Final Rule, 81 FR 94058 at 94080 - 94082 (Dec.
+22, 2016) (2018 Payment Notice final rule).